Tammy Fae Pocket Shrine

 The box is a plain matchbox, bought at a scrapbooking store in Massachusetts.

-If you can’t find blank matchboxes, discount stores and smoke shops carry inexpensive (full) matchboxes.
+You can buy blank matchboxes at Amazon.com, usually in bulk.
+Also, discount stores and smoke shops often carry inexpensive (full) matchboxes.
 Empty them and cover them with art.
+(I suggest trying one or two of these art projects before buying 50-or-so blank matchboxes.)

-I lined the matchbox with a glitzy, irridescent pink fabric that I bought at the local JoAnn Fabrics.
+I lined the matchbox with a glitzy, iridescent pink fabric that I bought at the local JoAnn Fabrics.

-The beads which spell dear Tammy’s name came from crafts shops, and the little star bead from a bead shop in Harvard Square (Cambridge, MA).
+The beads that spell dear Tammy’s name can be found at Amazon.com, and the little star bead was from a bead shop in Harvard Square (Cambridge, MA).

 The outside of the matchbox is covered with a thin foil, which I got from Gayle Page-Robak.

-(I have since acquired two sets of the official false eyelashes from the movie premiere.)
+(I have since acquired two sets of the official false eyelashes from the movie premiere.
+However, you can probably find similar eyelashes at any dollar store.)

 I glued the eyelashes, beads and fabric in place with Perfect Paper Adhesive.
-Everything else was glued with Rollataq, but any paper adhesive would work fine.
+Everything else was glued with Rollataq, but any paper adhesive could work fine.

-And, I’ve been enormously flattered by the many requests, but this piece is not for sale.
+[P.S.
+I’ve been enormously flattered by the many requests for the Tammy shrine, but it’s not for sale.]